Rod Temperton

-Rodney Lynn Temperton (9 October 1949 – 25 September 2016) was an English songwriter, producer and musician.
+Rodney Lynn Temperton (9 October 1949 – 25 September 2016) was an English musician, songwriter, and record producer.

-Temperton was the keyboardist and main songwriter for the 1970s pop music, disco and funk band Heatwave, writing songs including "Star of a Story", "Always and Forever", "Boogie Nights", and "The Groove Line".
-After he was recruited by record producer Quincy Jones, he wrote several successful singles for Michael Jackson, including "Thriller", "Off the Wall", and "Rock with You".
-He also wrote songs for George Benson, including "Give Me the Night" and "Love X Love", along with Patti Austin and James Ingram's United States number-one single "Baby, Come to Me", among many others.
+Temperton was the keyboardist and principal songwriter for the 1970s funk band Heatwave, writing songs including "Star of a Story", "Always and Forever", "Boogie Nights", and "The Groove Line".
+After he was recruited by record producer Quincy Jones, Temperton wrote three hit songs for Jones' protégé Michael Jackson: "Thriller", "Off the Wall", and "Rock with You".
+He also wrote songs for George Benson, including "Give Me the Night" and "Love X Love", along with Patti Austin and James Ingram's US number-one single "Baby, Come to Me", among others.

 Temperton wrote the soundtrack for the 1986 film Running Scared.
-In 1990 he won a Grammy Award for Best Arrangement, Instrumental or A Cappella for Birdland.
+In 1991 he won a Grammy Award for Best Arrangement, Instrumental or A Cappella for Birdland.

 Biography

 Early years

 Rodney Lynn Temperton was born in Cleethorpes, Lincolnshire, on 9 October 1949.
-Interviewed for the BBC Radio 2 documentary The Invisible Man: the Rod Temperton Story, Temperton said that he was a musician from an early age: "My father wasn't the kind of person who would read you a story before you went off to sleep.
+Interviewed for the BBC Radio 2 documentary The Invisible Man: the Rod Temperton Story, he said that he was a musician from an early age: "My father wasn't the kind of person who would read you a story before you went off to sleep.
 He used to put a transistor radio in the crib, right on the pillow, and I'd go to sleep listening to Radio Luxembourg, and I think that had an influence."

 Temperton attended De Aston Grammar School, Market Rasen, Lincolnshire, and he formed a group for the school's music competitions.
 He was a drummer at this time.
 "I'd get in the living room with my snare drum and my cymbal and play along to the BBC test card, which was all kinds of music they'd be playing continuously."
 On leaving school, he started working as a fish filleter for Ross Frozen Foods in Grimsby, Lincolnshire.